Letter of Recommendation

 For Whom I will Write Letters:

 I will only write academic letters of reference for students who scored a B or higher in my classes.
-Note that it is not in your interested for me to write for you if you didn’t fare well in my course.
+Note that it is not in your interest for me to write for you if you didn’t fare well in my course.
 That said, if I know you as a person and you’re applying for a job that requires a non-academic reference (character, collegiality, professionalism), I’m happy to vouch for you.

 Also, you might be worried that I won’t remember you, and so I may not be able to write you a letter.
 Incoming students, let me teach you a trick on that: while you are in my class, at some point send me an email about something that’s going on in our course, about who you are as a person, and/or about why you’re interested in my class.
 Make it clean, crisp, and well structured.
 I’ll likely hit reply on my phone and say something like “so happy you’re engaged, and thanks for bringing this up in the classroom!”
 Then I’ll delete it and forget about it.
 But you should keep it as our core correspondence thread.
 Then, when you reach out to me again in a year to tell me about an internship you just landed, I can scroll down and remember who you are.
 I’ll reply, “so happy for you!” and maybe delete the email again.
 But you should keep it.
-So then, 5 years later when you are no longer my student and you need me to write a letter for you, you can hit reply on our old thread thread and I will remember you, and feel like I’ve been around for the journey.
+So then, 5 years later when you are no longer my student and you need me to write a letter for you, you can hit reply on our old thread and I will remember you, and feel like I’ve been around for the journey.
 Do this with all of your professors.
 It’s reference letter writing insurance.

 How to ask for a letter: